sryanshin/srshin/README.md

 ## **Work in Progress**
 "Skilled human capital and high-growth entrepreneurship: Evidence from inventor inflows", with Benjamin Balsmeier, Lee Fleming, and Matt Marx, National Bureau of Economic Research [**(No. w27605)**](https://www.nber.org/papers/w27605)

-"The impact of scientists on commercial inventions" (Job market paper), Single-authored, Data analysis
+"Academic scientists and technological invention", Single-authored (Job market paper)

 “The value of scientists in regional economy”, with Benjamin Balsmeier, Lee Fleming, and Matt Marx, Data analysis